Network comparison via encoding, decoding, and causality: Discussion

 \subsection{Limitations}

-As an initial attempt, there certainly remain limitations in our work for further exploration.
-Here we suggest two limitations whose solutions may significantly advance related fields.
+As an initial attempt, there remain limitations in our work for further exploration.
+Here we suggest two limitations whose solutions may advance related fields.

-The first limitation arises from the requirements of non-negative edge weights in defining the discrete Schr\"{o}dinger operator $L$.
-There exist numerous real networks whose edge weights can be negative (e.g., in neural populations, excitatory and inhibitory synapses have positive and negative weights, respectively).
-Although the effects of negative weights on the eigenvalues of $L$ have drawn increasing attention (e.g., see Refs. \cite{ahmadizadeh2017eigenvalues,bronski2016graph,bronski2015spectral}), an optimal definition of $L$ on networks with negative weights remains rather exclusive.
-Similarly, the second limitation occurs when one attempts to consider networks with directed edges.
-While notable progress has been accomplished in defining $L$ on directed networks \cite{bauer2012normalized,agaev2005spectra}, these achievements can not completely address our problems because an asymmetric version of $L$ do not support the definition of Gaussian variable developed in Sec. \ref{Sec3} (the covariance matrix $\Sigma$ must be symmetric).
-Overall, these two critical limitations should be primarily considered in the future.
+The first limitation arises from the requirements of non-negative edge weights in defining the Laplacian $L$.
+There exist numerous real networks whose edge weights can be negative (e.g., in neural populations, inhibitory synapses have negative weights).
+Although the effects of negative weights on the eigenvalues of $L$ have drawn increasing attention (e.g., see Refs. \cite{ahmadizadeh2017eigenvalues,bronski2016graph,bronski2015spectral}), an optimal definition of $L$ on networks with negative weights remains exclusive.
+Similarly, the second limitation occurs when one considers networks with directed edges.
+While notable progress has been accomplished in defining $L$ on directed networks \cite{bauer2012normalized,agaev2005spectra}, these achievements can not completely address our problems because an asymmetric version of $L$ do not support the definition of Gaussian variable (the covariance matrix $\Sigma$ must be symmetric).